zyl200846/DenseNets-by-Keras-Implementation/README.md

               &emsp;&emsp; ** utils: some functions used to visualize samples from data set</br>
 "weights": stores trained model weights with no augmentation</br></br>

-main.py: run this Python script if you want to test the data with no augmentation main_aug.py: run this Python script if you want to evaluate data with augmentation model.py: model building using Keras predict.py: Run this Python script to see predicted results and generate confusion matrix, change file names
+main.py: run this Python script if you want to test the data with no augmentation</br>
+main_aug.py: run this Python script if you want to evaluate data with augmentation</br>
+model.py: model building using Keras</br>
+predict.py: Run this Python script to see predicted results and generate confusion matrix, change file names
-            or file paths to get corresponding data for successful running
+            or file paths to get corresponding data for successful running</br></br>

 Notice: this is the re-implementation of DenseNets, but not detailed ones as same as the original paper.
-        Differences like pre-processing, normalize method and hyper-parameters settings.
+        Differences like pre-processing, normalize method and hyper-parameters settings.</br>

-If you have any problem, please contact Jielong ZHONG with email: jielong26@outlook.com
+If you have any problem, please contact Jielong ZHONG with email: jielong26@outlook.com</br>